 But I'm not the only one who advises people against following their passion.
 Cal Newport, computer science professor, creator of Study Hacks, and writer of many excellent books, says that this path has two main problems.
 The first is that “most people don’t have a clear pre-defined passion to follow” and the second is how factors that people find fulfilling in their work – autonomy, mastery, and relationships – rarely match an “established inclination” towards a job.

 Steve Jobs, who most people will associate with, among other things, the notion of “following your passion” also debunked the myth that you can't be happy or fulfilled unless you find the one thing you're “designed” to do.
 In one of his last interviews, Jobs made it clear that passion was all about helping others or creating something that changed the world.
 Steve Jobs wasn't passionate about technology.
-He had plenty of passions but they were not money-makers.
+The Apple founder had plenty of passions but they were not money-makers.
 The things Jobs enjoyed doing would not have changed the world.

 The question is, should we all down tools, run out the office door and start working on our passion?
 What are we trying to make our lives?
 A life of our own or of other people's aspirations?